AdobeDocs/analytics-platform.en/help/components/filters/filters-share.md

 * As an administrator, only share a filter with All if you are convinced anyone in your organization is comfortable using the filters.
 You can also consider favoring these filters.
 See [Mark a filter as favorite](filters-favorite.md) for more information.

-* As an administrator, share a filter with a specific product profile if that filter provides business value for the users part of that product profile.
+* As an administrator, share a filter with a specific gorpu if that filter provides business value for the users part of that group

 * As an administrator or an individual user, share a filter with one or more individuals to validate a filter.
 If the filters do not prove to be useful, you can delete the filter.